AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 ## Configuration {#configuration}

-To configure the `UrlProvider` service according to the SEO requierments and needs a project must provide an OSGI configuration for the "CIF URL Provider configuration".
+To configure the `UrlProvider` service according to the SEO requirements and needs a project must provide an OSGI configuration for the "CIF URL Provider configuration".

 >[!NOTE]
 >
-> Since release 2.0.0 of the AEM CIF Core Components, the URL Provider configuration only provides pre-defined url formats, instead of the free-text configureable formats kown from 1.x releases.
+> Since release 2.0.0 of the AEM CIF Core Components, the URL Provider configuration only provides pre-defined url formats, instead of the free-text configureable formats known from 1.x releases.
 Furthermore the use of selectors to pass data in URLs has been replaced with suffixes.

 ### Product Page URL Format {#product}